Shreyas191/Shreyas191/README.md

 ## 👨‍💻 About Me

-🎓 Incoming MS in Computer Science at NYU(Fall 2025)
+🎓 Incoming MS in Computer Science at NYU(Fall 2025).
-💼 1.5 years experience as Software Engineer at Jio Platforms
+💼 1.5 years experience as Software Engineer at Jio Platforms.
-💡 Passionate about building secure, scalable backend systems
+💡 Passionate about building secure, scalable backend systems.
-🧠 On a journey to craft intelligent, scalable backend systems powered by data, AI, and distributed design 📫 Connect with me: [LinkedIn](https://linkedin.com/in/shreyaskaldate) • [Email](mailto:shreyaskaldate191@gmail.com)
+🧠 On a journey to craft intelligent, scalable backend systems powered by data, AI, and distributed design.
+📫 Connect with me: [LinkedIn](https://linkedin.com/in/shreyaskaldate) • [Email](mailto:shreyaskaldate191@gmail.com)

 ---